manipalsingh013/LifeTree/LifeTree/Assets/Plugins/MicControl2/ReadMe.txt

 1. This script allows you to call information from a selected microphone.
 2. The script can detect every microphone attached.
-3. The script finds the volume of sound going through ONLY the selected microphone. (for multiple microphone's use multiple MicControllers).
+3. The script finds the volume of sound going through ONLY the selected microphone. (for multiple microphone's use multiple MicControllers with different slots selected, upt to 6 different devices supported).
 4. The volume of the AudioSource directly affects the loudness variable (can be set in script.)
-5. The system's default microphone is is set as default.
+5. The system's default microphone is always set in slot 1.
-6. Can call the input loudness from outside the script.(for multiple microphones create  a GameObject variable and call to that specific controller).
+6. Can call the input loudness from outside the script.(for multiple microphones create Multiple GameObject variables and call to that specific controller).

-A script that allows you to call information from the computers microphone from any script.
+A script that allows you to call information from the computer's microphone from any script (see setup example).

-It can recognize up to six different mic's.
+MicControl2 can recognize up to six different microphone devices (first six by order of your operating system) per controller.

 The user can set the Sensitivity and choose to show debug information.
-Furthermore is it possible to print the device number and name of all mic's into the console, this way the user knows which slot to select for streaming, then the script knows to which device it should listen.

-The maximum spectrum data that gets streamed is by default 256, there is no need to change this value unless you really know what you are doing (increasing may cause performance issues).
+The maximum amount of samples that gets streamed is by default 256, there is no need to change this value unless you really know what you are doing (increasing may cause performance issues).
+Larger values fill up a bigger float array, increasing precision, which will be used to calculate the loudness variable.

 "~~ Chapter 1: User accessible variables and functions ~~